 So how much should we do?
 How long should a stretch be held?
-One study found that the muscles of the hamstrings benefit most when stretched for 30 seconds, though it is not clear if this applies to all muscle.
+Most studies conclude that muscles stretching needs 30 to 60 seconds.
 Ask a yoga teacher how long to hold a stretch and the answer is more the better!
 Maintaining certain yoga postures for 7 to 10 minutes is not unusual.

 Another secret is to stretch all parts of the body, not just your hamstrings or your neck.
 Regularly do a full-body stretching routine.
 Here is another benefit of Pilates: it is a full-body workout and each exercise includes stretching automatically.

-And the final secret, hold that position anywhere from 15 to 60 seconds and breath.
+And the final secret, hold that position for 60 seconds and breath.
 This amount of time is crucial for stretching muscle tissue.

 My own experience with ‘breath of fire’ during yoga postures convinces me that as much breathing – deep and frequent – while you stretch is most beneficial.